bobdc/dhconf2rdf/README.md

       dha:title ?title .
 }
 ```
+So adding a little bit of semantics in the form of explicit relationships between related topics has made it possible to find more papers about TEI.

-This lists the years that papers were submitted with a TEI keyword  and how many were submitted each year:
+This next query lists the years that papers were submitted with any kind of TEI keyword  and how many were submitted each year:
 ```
 PREFIX schema: <http://schema.org/>
 PREFIX dha:    <http://rdfdata.org/dha/ns/dh-abstracts/>